 Known for its calm, clear water and vast reefs, Baby Beach is a preferred snorkeling spot on the island.
 A popular spot for families and locals, Baby Beach is located on the opposite side of the island from Palm Beach and has cabanas, picnic areas, and pristine, white sand.

 We’ve stayed at many of the large hotels along Palm Beach in Aruba over the years.
 Large and glitzy, they are a hub of activity with casinos, restaurants and swim up bars.
 We have also rented a private house.
 Spacious, with a large private pool, the house was a nice but a bit too isolated.

-For this trip, we sought accommodations somewhere in the middle of the two – peaceful, but close to the action – and we found two options that we loved.
-Both had a relaxing, tranquil environment, with spacious and inviting rooms in a tropical setting, and both were close to a beach.
+For this trip, we sought accommodations somewhere in the middle of the two – peaceful, but close to the action, and we found a relaxing, tranquil environment, with spacious and inviting rooms in a tropical setting, that was close to a beach.

 Boardwalk Small Hotel Aruba

 A hidden treasure steps away from Palm Beach, Boardwalk Small Hotel Aruba has 14 casitas, or vacation houses, each with fully equipped kitchens, modern baths, private patios and a swimming pool.
 Owned and operated by locals, it has the Aruban influence that caused us to fall in love with the island so long ago, while also delivering the comforts of a trendy, boutique hotel.

 It doesn’t take too long gazing at the beautiful water from the beach before you want to get out there and play in the Caribbean.

 As the windsurfing capital of the world, the waters near the shoreline are dotted with brightly colored wind and kite surfers sailing along in the ever-present trade winds.